gowenrw/DFW_InfoSec_Badge_2018/README.md

 So, with no PCB creation experience and severe time limitation I set out on the quest for the badge.

---@alt_bier

 ## Timeline and Simplicity

 I figured in order to make the timeline I would have to keep the board simple.

 Given my lack of PCB experience, I decided to fall back on my hardware development board experience.

 This allowed for the creation of a board that is just traces, pads, holes, and silkscreen art... simple.

 All the components which include an Arduino Nano with some RGB LEDs will need to be added in post.